 The group decided to report set of luma results and a set of chroma results, where the chroma results would be the average of the Cb/Cr channels.
 In addition, the group will check for cases where the chroma curves are crossing – and create a note in these cases that the results are unreliable.

-On complexity reporting

 One participant raised a question about complexity reporting in the case that a proposal used multiple models that are selectively enabled.
 The question was if the summary should use the worst-case performance or a different metric.

 One participant expressed that worst-case performance should be reported.